annkry/cities/README.md

 ![alt text](input.JPG)

 `output specification`
 In the first and only line of the output, the program will print a single natural number which is the number of cities on the map.

+To compile: `g++ -std=gnu++17 -static -DSPRAWDZACZKA main.cpp`
+To run: `./a.out`